Nathan Healy

 Paterson Area Utility Providers

-Paterson residents receive electricity from two main utility providers with varying rates.
-JCP&L charges 14.0¢ per kWh, while PSE&G charges 18.8¢ per kWh based on 2023 data.
+Paterson residents are served by two main utility providers with varying electricity rates.
+According to 2023 data, JCP&L charges 14.0¢ per kWh while PSE&G charges 18.8¢ per kWh—both fluctuating around New Jersey’s state average of 17.70¢.

 Paterson Utilities Electricity Rates